Manny Machado fires warning shot after Fernando Tatis Jr. hit-by-pitch sparks Padres-Dodgers brawl

 San Diego Padres v Arizona Diamondbacks - Source: Getty

-With the Padres leading 5-0 on top of the final frame, Dodgers reliever Jack Little drilled Tatis with a 93 mile an hour fastball on the right wrist.
+With the Padres leading 5-0 at the top of the final frame, Dodgers reliever Jack Little drilled Tatis with a 93 mph fastball on the right wrist.
 Friars skipper Mike Shildt immediately ran on to the field and argued with his opposite number Dave Roberts.
-The latter gave Shildt a little nudge, leading to a benches-clearing kerfuffle.
+Roberts gave Shildt a little nudge, leading to a benches-clearing kerfuffle.

-In the succeeding half-inning, Dodgers superstar Shohei Ohtani was plunked by Robert Suarez with a 100 mile an hour fastball that hit the MVP on his shoulder blade.
-Before things went to blows once again, Ohtani waved off his teammates and the coaching staff, deescalating the tension.
+In the succeeding half-inning, Dodgers superstar Shohei Ohtani was plunked by Robert Suarez with a 100 mph fastball that hit the MVP on his shoulder blade.
+Ohtani waved off his teammates and the coaching staff, de-escalating the tension.

-Meanwhile, Tatis' X-ray results came back negative but he will further do testing, such as a CT scan and MRI to ensure that no further damage was caused by the fastball to the wrist.
+Meanwhile, Tatis' X-ray results came back negative, but he will undergo further testing to ensure no damage was caused by the fastball to the wrist.

 Padres edge out Dodgers in chaotic series-ender

-In a game that saw both skippers, one bench coach, and one pitchher tossed, the Padres managed to eke out a 5-3 victory over the Dodgers to close out the highly-emotional series.
+In a game that saw both skippers, one bench coach, and one pitcher tossed, the Padres managed to eke out a 5-3 victory over the Dodgers to close out the highly emotional series.

-With the tension already running high, the shenanigans waited until the latter part of the contest before boiling over.
 Xander Bogaerts opened the scoring for the Padres with a solo blast in the second inning.
-Jose Iglesias, Jake Cronenworth, and Gavin Sheets would then drive in runs of their own to pad the scoreline to 5-0.
+Jose Iglesias, Jake Cronenworth, and Gavin Sheets then drove in runs of their own to pad the scoreline to 5-0.

 youtube-cover

-Fernando Tatis Jr. would then be plunked on the right wrist in the ninth, leading to a scuffle in the field between the squads.
-Tommy Edman and Hyeseong Kim would then combine in the bottom of the final frame to cut the lead to three before Shohei Ohtani was hit by pitch for the second time in the series.
+Fernando Tatis Jr. was plunked on the right wrist in the ninth, leading to a scuffle between the squads.
+Tommy Edman and Hyeseong Kim combined at the bottom of the final frame to cut the lead to three before Shohei Ohtani was hit by a pitch for the second time in the series.

-The Dodgers would score one more run when Yuki Matsui threw a wild pitch that gave Edman a chance to run home.
-Although the Padres prevailed in the night, the Dodgers came away with the series victory, 3-1.
+The Dodgers scored one more run when Yuki Matsui threw a wild pitch that gave Edman a chance to run home.
+Although the Padres prevailed in the end, the Dodgers came away with the series victory, 3-1.

 Quick Links